standardnotes/app/README.md

 - Simple and easy to use
 - Fast and encrypted cross-platform sync
 - Free sync on unlimited devices
-- Extensible with editors (such as Markdown and Code), themes, and components (like Folders and Autocomplete Tags).
-Learn more about [Extended](https://standardnotes.com/extensions).
+- Extensible with editors (such as Markdown and Code), themes, and components.
+[Learn more](https://standardnotes.com/features).
 - Open-source and the option to self-host your notes server.
 You can [host your own Standard Server](https://docs.standardnotes.com/self-hosting/getting-started) in a few easy steps.
 - A strong focus on longevity and sustainability.
 [Learn more](https://standardnotes.com/longevity).